1bardesign/chitin/readme.md

 - __Shape__

 	Comes in a few flavours (AABB and Circle at the moment) and describes some collidable geometry.
-Can be tested for overlap against other shapes, and collisions between them can be resolved.
+Can be tested for overlap against other shapes, and collisions between them can be resolved and reacted to.

 # Code Style - Not strictly enforced